Skip to main content

 futureAn object that provides details about the futures market to be proposed.

-settlementAssetSettlement asset requires the ID of the asset that the market will be margined in and settle in.
+settlementAssetSettlement asset requires the ID of the asset that the market will be margined and settled in.
 You can get a list of supported assets by querying REST, GraphQL, or gRPC, and then selecting the asset ID.

 quoteNameThe quote name is the human-readable name/abbreviation of the settlement asset.
 Example: In BTCUSD, USD is the quote.tEuro

-dataSourceSpecForSettlementDataThis defines the data source that will be used to identify the settlement price when the market expires.prices.BTC.value
+dataSourceSpecForSettlementDataThis defines the data source that will be used to identify the settlement price when the market expires.prices.ORANGES.value

 dataSourceSpecForTradingTerminationThe fields that define the data source used for terminating trading on the market.vegaprotocol.builtin.timestamp